 The jazz program at the University of Iowa is devoted to providing performance opportunities from the full spectrum of jazz styles and history.
-There are a minimum of seven ensembles offered each semester ranging in repertoire, style and skill/ability.
+There are a minimum of seven ensembles offered each semester ranging in repertoire, style, and skill or ability.

 Jazz Repertory Ensemble (JRE) is a big band with a primary focus of performing works that are considered foundational in big band repertoire.
 Focusing primarily on composers and compositions that are central to the big band tradition, JRE focuses on ensuring that our musicians have a solid foundation in the historical evolution of big band music.
 Pulling from the work of composers such as Count Basie, Mary Lou Williams, Neal Hefti, Quincy Jones and Buddy Rich, JRE functions as a feeder ensemble to our flagship jazz ensemble.
 Members of JRE are determined by audition in the fall of each academic year.

-A partnership between the School of Music and the UI Program in African American Studies, the Black Popular Music Ensemble (BPM) provides a means of detailed study and performance of popular music styles emanating from African American culture.
-With a focus on Black music from 1950 onwards, this ensemble will include styles commonly overlooked by the academy, including R&B, Gospel, Soul, Hip Hop, Neo Soul and Funk.
+A partnership between the School of Music and the African American Studies department in the College of Liberal Arts and Sciences, the Black Popular Music Ensemble (BPM) provides a means of detailed study and performance of popular music styles emanating from African American culture.
+With a focus on Black music from 1950 onwards, this ensemble will include styles commonly overlooked by the academy, including R&B, Gospel, Soul, Hip Hop, Neo Soul, and Funk.
 BPM participation is open to all UI student singers, emcees and instrumentalists, regardless of area of major study.
 Ensemble placement is determined by auditions, which will take place during the first week of each semester.

 Small Jazz Ensembles are open to advanced students with the skills to improvise and produce original arrangements.
 Under the mentorship of our jazz faculty, these groups each perform two campus concerts every semester, as well as club dates and casuals.
 Enrollment is by audition.